 There are very few situations in which somebody can’t join PUMA when moving to France.

-Your UK S1 form works as proof of health cover for this purpose.
+Your UK S1 form works as proof of health coverage for this purpose.
 However, if you are not eligible for an S1 form, you might need private health insurance – at least for your residency application.

 French health insurance scheme PUMA